 How much do you know about anime?
 Would you consider yourself an anime expert or merely a novice?
 Do you want to impress your fellow otakus with some mind-blowing anime facts?
 Well, you're in the right place.
 Below are 16 amazing things you didn't know about anime - facts about popular anime series like Naruto and One Piece along with tidbits about the Japanese animation industry.

 Get your thinking cap ready.
 Here are 16 random facts about anime that might just blow your mind.
 What was the most eye-opening fact?
 Vote for the anime fact that blew you away.
 If you enjoyed this list, make sure to check out this collection of Dragon Ball Z facts.

-How did Hajime Isayama ever come up with a creature so terrifying like the Titans for his manga series Attack on Titans?
-In a TV appearance for Nihon TV's Zip! program, Isayama revealed that one of the scariest anime monsters of all time were based on a drunk customer he met at an internet cafe.
+How did Hajime Isayama ever come up with creatures as terrifying as the Titans for his manga series Attack on Titans?
+In a TV appearance for Nihon TV's Zip! program, Isayama revealed that some of the scariest anime monsters of all time were based on a drunk customer he met at an internet cafe.

 The animation industry in Japan is pretty big, but just how big is it?
 Well, according to a 2004 document from the Japan External Trade Organization, anime films and television shows account for 60% of the world's animation-based entertainment.

 Unsurprisingly, anime voice acting is also big, as Japan has around 130 voice-acting schools.1,267218Is this surprising?